TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 passes the request to the :class:`OfferController`.
 In the request we find the information that the Action *show *is to be called.
-Before passing on the further processing to the Method :class:`showAction()`, the Controller tries to map the Arguments received by the URL on the arguments of the Method.
+Before passing on the further processing to the method :class:`showAction()`, the Controller tries to map the Arguments received by the URL on the arguments of the method.
 Extbase maps the arguments by their names.
-In our example Extbase detects, that the GET Argument :class:`tx_sjroffers_pi1[offer]=3 `corresponds to the Method Argument
+In our example Extbase detects, that the GET Argument :class:`tx_sjroffers_pi1[offer]=3 `corresponds to the method argument
 :class:`$offer`:
 :class:`showAction(\MyVendor\SjrOffers\Domain\Model\Offer
 *$offer*)`.
-The type of this Argument is fetched by Extbase from the Method signature:
+The type of this Argument is fetched by Extbase from the method signature:
 :class:`showAction(*\MyVendor\SjrOffers\Domain\Model\Offer*
 $offer)`.
 In case this so called *Type Hint
-*should not be present, or (e.g. for the types *string *or *int* in PHP) not possible, Extbase reads the type from the commentary written above the Method: :class:`@param *\MyVendor\SjrOffers\Domain\Model\Offer*
+*should not be present, or (e.g. for the types *string *or *int* in PHP) not possible, Extbase reads the type from the commentary written above the method: :class:`@param *\MyVendor\SjrOffers\Domain\Model\Offer*
 $offer`.